 In fact, our kids can completely express their gratitude regardless of whether they experience it deeply.
 They may learn to show their appreciation without their underlying experience.
-And for this problem, I recommend the key to teaching kids to develop the gratitude habit: NOTICE-THINK-FEEL-DO.
 Modeling this way is super vital for parents to teach their kids about gratitude.

 For example, your child has just received a gift from Dad.
 What you need to do is not just teaching them to say thank you Dad, you should also tell him about the deeper meaning behind the gift.
 Here you can tell your child your own experiences of receiving: “I love the skirt that your aunt sent me, but what’s really meaningful to me is that I know she was thinking of me when buying it.
 It reminds me that she loved me enough to go several miles to get something she considers I will surely love”.

-3. Teach your kids to reframe every negative situation
+3. Teach your kids the right way to deal with negative situation

 Napoleon Hill, a famous American writer, once said: “Every adversity carries with it the seed of an equivalent or greater benefit”.
 I love this quote so much and think of this anytime I feel ungrateful.